mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_h_deleting_resources.md

 # Deleting Resources Certification Scenarios
-SIS vendors will be required to demonstrate their customer's ability to delete data from MDE's Ed-Fi ODS/API.
+SIS vendors are required to demonstrate their customer's ability to delete data from MDE's Ed-Fi ODS/API.
 This document will outline scenarios for these capabilities, focusing on the MARSS-related data resources and elements.

 ## References and Background
 Before reading these scenarios, please refer to the [Ed-Fi Model Dependency Diagrams](../sis_test_plan/sis_test_plan_c_data_reqs.md#ed-fi-model-dependency), particularly the [MARSS collection diagram](../sis_test_plan/sis_test_plan_c_data_reqs.md#marss-collection) section.
 Understanding data dependencies in the Ed-Fi data model is critical to implementing the ability to delete data.
 For example, a student record cannot be deleted before a related student school association record, because the latter relies on the former.